Isospin effect on baryon and charge fluctuations from the pNJL model

 Studying the hadron-quark phase transition and exploring the phase structure of quantum chromodynamics (QCD) matter are the fundamental goals of relativistic heavy-ion collision experiments.
 Lattice QCD simulations predict that the transition between the hadronic phase and the partonic phase is a smooth crossover at nearly zero baryon chemical potential ($\mu_B \sim 0$)~\cite{Ber05,Aok06,Baz12a}.
 At larger $\mu_B$, the transition can be a first-order one based on investigations from theoretical models, see, e.g., studies from the Nambu-Jona-Lasinio (NJL) model and its extensions~\cite{Asa89,Fuk08,Car10,Bra13}.
 The knowledge of the QCD critical point (CP) in-between the smooth crossover and the first-order phase transition boundaries is important in mapping out the whole QCD phase diagram~\cite{Ste06}.
-In order to find the signature of the QCD CP at finite baryon chemical potentials, the Beam Energy Scan (BES) program at the Relativistic Heavy-Ion Collider (RHIC)~\cite{MMA10} has been carrying out $``$low-energy$"$ relativistic heavy-ion collisions and obtained many interesting results.
-However, heavy-ion collisions with neutron-rich beams produce isospin asymmetric quark matter consisting of different net numbers of $u$ and $d$ quarks, and the isospin degree of freedom is expected to be increasingly important at lower collision energies with larger net baryon densities, related to the QCD phase structure at finite isospin chemical potentials $\mu_I$~\cite{Son01}.
-Although lattice QCD can explore the phase transition at finite $\mu_I$~\cite{Kog02,Det12,Bra16}, it suffers from the fermion sign problem at finite $\mu_B$~\cite{Bar86,Kar02,Mur03}.
-Based on the NJL model studies, the isovector couplings may lead to the isospin splittings of chiral phase transition boundaries and critical points for $u$ and $d$ quarks in isospin asymmetric quark matter~\cite{Fra03,Tou03,Zha14,Liu16}.
-This may influence the search of QCD CP signals in heavy-ion collisions at RHIC-BES energies.
+In order to find the signature of the QCD CP at finite $\mu_B$, the Beam Energy Scan (BES) program at the Relativistic Heavy-Ion Collider (RHIC)~\cite{MMA10} has been carrying out $``$low-energy$"$ relativistic heavy-ion collisions and obtained many interesting results.
+However, heavy-ion collisions with neutron-rich beams produce isospin asymmetric quark matter consisting of different net numbers of $u$ and $d$ quarks, and the isospin degree of freedom is expected to be increasingly important at lower collision energies with larger $\mu_B$, related to the QCD phase structure at finite isospin chemical potentials $\mu_I$~\cite{Son01}.
+Based on studies from the statistical model~\cite{And09,Sta14,Hat16}, the $\mu_I$ can be as large as 10 MeV at the chemical freeze-out stage of heavy-ion collisions at RHIC-BES energies.
+The isospin effect is thus expected to influence the search of QCD CP signals in heavy-ion collision experiments.